 Website development costs representing website application, infrastructure and graphics development have been capitalized in accordance with FASB ASC 350 and reported as Intangible assets in the Statements of Financial Position.
 These assets are being amortized using the straight-line method over its estimated useful life of 5 years.
-Intangibles had a balance of \$0 as of December 31, 2022 and 2021.
-Amortization expense totaled \$0 and \$7,083 in 2022 and 2021, respectively.
+Intangibles had a balance of \$0 and \$7,083 as of December 31, 2021 and 2020, respectively.
+Amortization expense totaled \$7,083 and \$28,260 in 2021 and 2020, respectively.
 All other costs in the planning stage have been expensed.